Today I like to champion the fine art of listening before you demand your body to change.

 Do you so every now and then frap somebody consciously or unaware?

 Frapping is perfectly human.
 It is a survival habit.
 It helps us to not have to feel ourselves in ways that challenge our feel-good states, our feeling of being in control of what is happening, or our own perspective on things.
 Honestly, it makes most of us feel better to think that we truly helped somebody, even if that means telling them how to act, to move, to feel, to think, and to see like us.

 Why do I bring this topic up?
 Because almost every one of us FRAPs her body and nervous system at some point.
 With the often, still far too simplistic and mechanical view we hold of our physical selves, we fix, rescue, advise, and project our expectations, our stories, and what we think we need onto our body and nervous system, from how we want our body to move, look, and feel to how we think it should be better.

-So often we ignore, or force, our intelligent, sensitive nervous systems to behave and act in a certain way, without enough understanding of its role in the complex living system that we are and its relationship to the sentient, living environment around us.
+So often we ignore, or force, our intelligent, sensitive nervous systems to behave and act in a certain way, without enough understanding of their role in the complex living system that we are and its relationship to the sentient, living environment around us.
 Many times this results in physical, emotional, and mental pain, overwhelm, or anxiety.
-In reinforcing these patterns that keep us stuck in the pain, uncertainty, low confidence, or tension.
+Reinforcing these patterns that keep us stuck in pain, uncertainty, low confidence, or tension.

-And by our effort to get rid of this symptom we keep reinforcing the uncomfortable neuro-biological pattern underneath.
-Our neuro-biology will do what it can to prevent any rapid, forced change that disrupts its equilibrium.
-Because a change in one place means everything changes in expected and most unexpected ways and can lead to systemic chaos.
+And by our effort to get rid of this symptom, we keep reinforcing the uncomfortable neuro-biological pattern underneath.
+Our neurobiology will do what it can to prevent any rapid, forced change that disrupts its equilibrium.
+Because a change in one place means everything changes in expected and most unexpected ways.

 How to then help ourselves without FRAP-ing?

-There are a few universal principles underneath all interactions that happen in living systems, such as we are.
+There are a few universal principles underneath all interaction that happens in living systems/ living beings us included.